Justin-Bento/portfolio-site/src/content/projects/project-6.md

 ---
 title: The Lifeline Canada Foundation
-description: The LifeLine App is an informational platform dedicated to supporting suicide prevention efforts across Canada.
-It raises awareness of risk factors, provides access to online resources, and promotes local programs that build mental health resilience for all.
+description: Designed an application that raise awareness of mental-health risk factors, provide access to online support resources, and promote local programs that help build mental-health resilience.
 publishDate: 'July 13 2024'
 tags:
   - 'Volenteering'